AqwamCreates/DataPredict/docs/API/Models/StateActionRewardStateActionNeuralNetwork.md

 * currentFeatureVector: Matrix containing data from the current state.

-* rewardValue: The reward value added/subtracted from the current current state (recommended value between -1 and 1, but can be larger than these values).
+* rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

 #### Returns: